d2l-ai/d2l-en/chapter_crashcourse/linear-algebra.md

 \end{pmatrix}
 $$

 You can think of the matrix-matrix multiplication $AB$ as simply performing $m$ matrix-vector products and stitching the results together to form an $n \times m$ matrix.
-Just as with ordinary dot products and matrix-vector products, we can compute matrix-matrix products in MXNet by using ``nd.dot()``.
+Just as with ordinary dot products and matrix-vector products, we can compute matrix-matrix products in MXNet by using ``dot()``.

 ```{.python .input}
 B = np.ones(shape=(4, 3))